HarshitMalik22/OpenRepo/README.md

 └── package.json               # Project dependencies and scripts
 ```

-## 🎯 How to Use OpenSauce
+## 🎯 How to Use Openrepo

 ### 1. **Onboarding**

-When you first visit OpenSauce, you'll be guided through an onboarding process where you:
+When you first visit Openrepo, you'll be guided through an onboarding process where you:

 - **Select Your Tech Stack**: Choose the programming languages and frameworks you're interested in
 - **Set Experience Level**: Indicate whether you're a beginner, intermediate, or advanced developer